shufo/timed-url-opener/README.md

 # Timed URL Opener

-Automatically open specific URL at scheduled time
+Automatically open a specific URL at a scheduled time  in your browser

 ## Screenshot